kluo/edx-documentation/en_us/release_notes/source/lms/index.rst

 ####################################

 ******************
-January 21, 2015
+January 22, 2015
 ******************

-The first line of transcript files now displays for all videos.
-Previously, the first line did not display if it contained a byte order mark.
+The first line of transcript files now appears for all videos.
+Previously, the first line did not appear if it contained a byte order mark.
 (TNL-935)

 ==================
 Coming Soon